Sylwestrowa89/StreetArtHunter.Api/README.md

 ## 📌 Overview

 StreetArtHunter API is an event-driven, Azure Functions-based RESTful service.
 It allows users to submit images of street art along with relevant metadata (location, description).
-The system efficiently processes multipart form data, streams images to cloud storage, and utilizes a message broker to asynchronously save structured metadata into a highly scalable NoSQL database, ensuring zero data loss and rapid API response times.
+The system efficiently processes multipart form data, streams images to cloud storage, and utilizes a message broker to asynchronously save structured metadata into a highly scalable NoSQL database, ensuring rapid API response times.

 ## 🏗️ Architecture & Technologies